Astrophysical sources and acceleration mechanisms: Secondary particles: -rays and neutrinos

 A schematic views of $\nu_e$, $\nu_\mu$ and $\nu_\tau$ charged current events and of a neutral current events are shown in Fig. \ref{tr}.

-In Fig. \ref{pl} is shown how long can travel a muon in water at a given energy (for instance, a 1 Tev muon can travel 5 km while hadronic and electromagnetic cascade scale length is less than 10 meters).
+In Fig. \ref{pl} it is shown how long a muon can travel in water at a given energy (for instance, a 1 Tev muon can travel 5 km while hadronic and electromagnetic cascade scale lengths are less than 10 meters).

 The effects of the medium (water or ice) on light propagation are absorption and scattering of photons.
 These affect the reconstruction capabilities of the telescope.
 Water is transparent only to a narrow range of wavelengths ($350\leq \lambda\leq 550$ nm).
 The absorption length is the distance over which the light intensity has dropped to $e^{-1}$ of the initial intensity $I_0$.
 Thus, the light intensity in a homogeneous medium reduces to a factor $I(x)=I_0^{−x/\lambda_{abs}}$ after traveling a distance $x$.
 For deep polar ice, the maximum value of $\lambda_{abs} ∼100$ m is assumed in the blue-UV region, while it is about 70 m for clear ocean waters.
 Absorption reduces the amplitude of the Cherenkov wavefront, i.e., the total amount of light arriving on photomultiplier tubes.
 Scattering changes the direction of the Cherenkov photons, and consequently delays their arrival time on the photomultiplier tubes; this degrades the measurement of the direction of the incoming neutrino.
 Direct photons are those arriving on a photomultiplier tube in the Cherenkov wavefront, without being scattered; the others are indirect photons.
 Seawater has a smaller value of the absorption length with respect to deep ice, which is more transparent.
 The same instrumented volume of ice corresponds to a larger effective volume with respect to seawater.
 On the other hand, the effective scattering length for ice is smaller than water.
 This is a cause of a larger degradation of the angular resolution of detected neutrino-induced muons in ice with respect to water.
-By the time-space correlation of light collected by photomultiplier tubes put in the water we can reconstruct the direction and the estimate energy of the incoming neutrino and the total cost of the detector depends on how many module are needed in order to find a track of neutrino in 1 $\mathrm{km}^3$ of water or ice.
+By the time-space correlation of light collected by photomultiplier tubes put in the water we can reconstruct the direction and the estimate energy of the incoming neutrino and the total cost of the detector depends on how many modules are needed in order to find a track of neutrino in 1 $\mathrm{km}^3$ of water or ice.

 The first observation of an excess of high-energy astrophysical neutrinos over the expected background has been reported by IceCube and this sample is continuously updated (\cite{2013ApJ...779..132A}) as shown in Fig. \ref{back}.